Commercial Real Estate Valuation: Investment Value vs Market Value

 An NPV analysis can help you guess how much to raise or lower your price between each iteration, but you still need to check how those changes influence your financing and other assumptions.

-We used the IRR in our iterative approach here, but sometimes you are trying to solve for more than one metric.
-For example, it is common for institutional investors to back solve for a purchase price that both meets a minimum IRR and a minimum equity multiple.
+Sometimes you are also trying to solve for more than one metric.
+For example, it is common for investors to back solve for a purchase price that both meets a minimum IRR and a minimum equity multiple.
 Other times, smaller non-institutional investors may simply solve for a purchase price that achieves a minimum cash on cash return.
 These differences in perspective are ultimately why investment value is unique to each investor.

 Conclusion